top of page

 The National Trust owns and manages over 500 heritage properties and over 247,000 hectares of land across England, Wales, and Northern Ireland, including houses, gardens, castles, parks, and coastlines.

-The organisation also works to promote appreciation and understanding of the UK's heritage and offers a wide range of educational and recreational activities for the public to enjoy.
+The organisation also promotes appreciation and understanding of the UK's heritage and offers a wide range of educational and recreational activities for the public to enjoy.

 The National Trust is funded by membership fees, donations, and government grants, and it is one of the largest membership-based charities in the UK.

-With all the spectacular sites available to visit, it is always worth remembering that they'll be busy during the peak time of early morning.
+With all the spectacular sites available to visit, it is always worth remembering that they'll be busy during the early morning peak.
 Therefore, it is often better to wait until late morning or later in the afternoon to avoid the crowds if you don't intend to visit all day.

 The venues will also be busy at weekends, during half-term, and on bank holidays.